electerious/basicSlider/README.md

 ## Themes

-Layout and theme are separated CSS-files.
+Layout and theme are separated CSS files.
 This makes it easy to style your own slider or to choose from the included themes.

 | Name | Demo |
 |:-----------|:------------|:------------|:------------|